-The land in New Hyde Park upon which the Organization is situated is leased from North Shore/Long Island Jewish Medical Center (the "Hospital").
+The land in New Hyde Park upon which the Organization is situated is leased from Northwell Health (the "Hospital") (formerly known as North Shore/Long Island Jewish Medical Center).
 The lease requires a nominal charge for the use of the land and, therefore, is essentially donated by the Hospital.
 The use of the land is recorded at fair market value in the Statements of Functional Expenses as donated rent.
-For each of the years ended December 31, 2022 and 2021, donated rent of \$70,000 was included within donated rent, supplies and services in connection with this lease agreement.
+For each of the years ended December 31, 2023 and 2022, donated rent of \$70,000 was included within donated rent, supplies and services in connection with this lease agreement.